Avoid the Crowds in Zion National Park With These 11 Helpful Tips

 Avoid Crowds in Zion National Park

-More recently I visited Yosemite during August – which is high season and very busy.
-Yes, it was crowded but I had a completely different experience mainly because I used some of the suggestions here and planned for the crowds.
+More recently I visited Yosemite National Park during the high season and very busy month of August.
+It was crowded but I had a completely different experience mainly because I used some of the suggestions here and planned for the crowds.

 With an estimated yearly visitation around 5 million, Zion National Park actually receives more visitors than Yellowstone and Yosemite!
-And it’s much smaller.
-You can see why making some simple adjustments are necessary.
+And logistically speaking, it’s a much more compact area.
+You can see why using some helpful tricks are necessary for a good experience.

 Why is Zion So Crowded?

-Lastly, Zion has two of the most popular hikes in all of the park system.
-The Narrows and Angel’s Landing, both of which now require permits, are very famous hikes accessed via Zion Canyon.
+Additionally, Zion Canyon, the main section of the park, is only 15 miles long as opposed to the Grand Canyon that’s 277 miles long.
+Add in that Zion has two of the most popular hikes in all of the park system, the Narrows and Angel’s Landing, both of which now require permits, are very famous hikes accessed via Zion Canyon.

 Tips to Avoid Crowds in Zion National Park

-Equipping yourself with a few techniques to avoid Zion National Park crowds can greatly improve your park experience.
-With these tricks up your sleeve, your time spent in the park will be more enjoyable.
+Equipping yourself with a few ways to avoid Zion National Park crowds can greatly enhance your park experience.
+With these tricks up your sleeve, your time spent in the park will be more enjoyable and worry free.

-This free service carries visitors from the town of Springdale directly to the park entrance where the shuttle into the canyon can be accessed.
-I highly recommend doing this since most parking lots fill up by 9am.
+This free service carries visitors from the town of Springdale directly to the park entrance where the shuttle that goes into the canyon can be accessed.
+I highly recommend using this service since most parking lots fill up by 9am.
+I’ve been right there, driving around and around trying to find a spot and it’s frustrating.

-For guests staying at hotels in town, simply leave your car at your hotel and walk to one of the 9 shuttle stops located in town to access the park.
-If you are visiting Zion on a day trip, you can utilize public parking and ride the shuttle to the park.
+For guests staying at hotels in town, you can simply leave your car at your hotel and walk to one of the 9 shuttle stops located in town and catch the bus.
+Even if you are only visiting Zion on a day trip, you can utilize public parking and ride the shuttle to the park.

 The shuttle starts running early in the morning.
-For more info like the route, schedules and parking maps visit the town’s website here.
+For more info about the and schedules and parking maps of the lots in Springdale, visit the website here.

 2. Skip Zion Canyon

-Once you’ve made it inside the park, the mandatory shuttle to access Zion Canyon and the scenic drive is the next step to visit some of the most in demand features in the park.
+Once you’ve made it inside the park, the mandatory shuttle to access Zion Canyon and the scenic drive is the next step to seeing some of the most popular features in the park.
+Places like Angel’s Landing, Riverside Walk and Emerald Pools Trail can only be accessed by going into the canyon.

 While I think everyone should go into Zion Canyon at least once, if you’ve already seen it and find yourself back in Zion, one of the best ways to avoid crowds is to skip the canyon and spend your time elsewhere in the park.